davson1217/menutende-test/README.md

    1. POST `add-category/your-first-name` to add a new category.
    2. GET `categories/your-first-name` to retrieve a list of all categories.
    3. DELETE `category/your-first-name/categoryId` to delete a category.
+3. Your POST request to the server should have the following schema {
+   category: string
+}

 ## Notes